minio/docs/source/reference/minio-mc-admin/mc-admin-trace.rst

 .. mc-cmd:: --call

-   Traces only matching call types.
+   Traces only matching client operation or call types.
-   For example, the following command only traces calls of the type ``scanner``.
+   For example, the following command only traces operations of the type ``scanner``.

    .. code-block:: shell